mohiwalla/dtquick/README.md

 # DataTables Quick

-DataTables Quick is an extremely light, fast, and easy-to-use pre-written dynamic JavaScript code that helps programmers display their data from databases with almost no hassle.
-It requires minimal server-side code and generates queries automatically, saving tons of time.
+DataTables Quick is a lightweight and fast JavaScript library that simplifies the process of displaying data from databases.
+With minimal server-side code required, DataTables Quick generates queries automatically and saves time.

-You can use `dtquick` with various methods given below:
+## Usage

+There are several ways to use DataTables Quick:

+### Using CDN

-- Include this CDN in the `<head>` section of your `HTML` document:
+Include the following script tag in the `<head>` section of your HTML document to use DataTables Quick via CDN:

 ```HTML
 <script src="https://cdn.jsdelivr.net/gh/mohiwalla/dtquick@mohiwalla/index.js" async defer></script>
 ```

+### Cloning the Repository

-- If you have [Git](https://git-scm.com/downloads) installed on you machine, clone this repository using the following command:
+If you have Git installed on your machine, you can clone the repository using the following command:

 ```console
 git clone https://github.com/mohiwalla/dtquick.git
 ```

+### Installing via npm

-- If you have [node.js](https://nodejs.org/en) installed on your machine you can use the following command to install the module:
+If you have Node.js installed on your machine, you can use the following command to install the module:

 ```console
 npm i dtquick
 ```

+### Downloading the Script

-- Download the [index.js](https://github.com/mohiwalla/dtquick/blob/mohiwalla/index.js) and include the it in your `HTML` document like given below:
+You can also download the [index.js](https://github.com/mohiwalla/dtquick/blob/mohiwalla/index.js) file and include it in your HTML document using the following script tag:

 ```HTML
 <script src="path/to/index.js" async defer></script>
 ```

-- Or just Copy the code from [index.js](https://github.com/mohiwalla/dtquick/blob/mohiwalla/index.js) and paste in `<script>` tag in your document.
+Alternatively, you can copy the code from [index.js](https://github.com/mohiwalla/dtquick/blob/mohiwalla/index.js) and paste it into a `<script>` tag in your HTML document.

 ## Initialization

-To initialize DataTables Quick, you just need to add a `<div>` element with `id="datatable"`.
+To initialize DataTables Quick, add a `<div>` element with `id="datatable"`.

 ### Attributes

-Three attributes have to be added to this `<div>`:
+The following attributes must be added to the `<div>` element:

 #### db-table

-It takes the name of the table as an argument to use it in the MySQL query at the server-side to fetch the data from the database.
+Specifies the name of the table to be used in the MySQL query to fetch data from the database.

 #### cols

-All the names of the columns that you want to display in the table should be specified here in a comma-separated form (with no need to worry about extra or fewer spaces).
-Every column name contains two parts: one before the assignment operator for client-side to display in the table's `<th>` and another for the server-side (which name you have used to create the column in the database), something like this:
+Specifies the names of the columns to be displayed in the table as a comma-separated list.
+Each column name should contain two parts: one for the client-side to display in the table's `<th>` and another for the server-side (which is the name used to create the column in the database).
+For example:

 ```CSS
 cols="S. no. = S, name = Name, E-mail = Email, Pass = Password"